 Consider alternatives before signing up with a debt relief company:

 - Payment extensions.
-Companies you owe may be willing to extend your payment due date or put you on a longer payment plan.
+Companies you owe may be willing to extend your payment due date or put you on a longer payment plan if you ask.

 - Nonprofit credit counseling.
 Look for free debt-management help from nonprofit organizations like the National Foundation for Credit Counseling.